Rogue Downloader Prosecuted; Rogue Banks Off the Hook

 Boaz Barak, Fernando G.S.L.
 Brandão, Aram W. Harrow, Jonathan A. Kelner, David Steurer, Yuan Zhou

 Another big collaboration taking me out of my usual areas was this paper on quantum architecture.
 Suppose that our quantum computer is comprised of many small nodes (say ion traps), connected by long-range links (say optical fibers), as has been recently advocated.
 This computer would not be stuck with a 2-d topology, but could be connected in any reasonably low-degree configuration.
 Our paper shows that a hypercube topology (among many other possibilities) is enough to simulate general quantum circuits.
 This enables parallelized versions of Grover search that finally (in my opinion) address the problem raised by Grover and Rudolph about the memory requirements for the “best” known collision and element-distinctness algorithms.
-As a result, we find space-time tradeoffs (assuming this hypercube topology) for collision and element distinctness of ST=tilde O(sqrt N) and ST=tilde O(N) respectively.
+As a result, we find space-time tradeoffs (assuming this hypercube topology) for collision and element distinctness of $latex ST=tilde O(sqrt N)$ and $latex ST=tilde O(N)$ respectively.

 1207.2307: Efficient Distributed Quantum Computing